 A child absent from education, particularly on repeat occasions or for prolonged periods, is a potential indicator of abuse or neglect including that a child may be at risk of exploitation, radicalisation, FGM or forced marriage and therefore at risk of becoming a child missing from education.
-Unauthorised absences from school will be managed in accordance with the School's Missing From Education Policy.
-Staff are made aware of this policy during their induction to the School.
+Unauthorised absences from school will be managed in accordance with the School's Missing From Education and Attendance Policies.
+Staff are made aware of these policies during their induction to the School.

 The School will monitor all pupil absences from school and promptly address concerns about irregular attendance or persistent absence with the parent/carer.
-A pupil who fails to attend school regularly or has been absent from school without the School's permission for a continuous period of 10 school days or more will be reported to the local authority.
-The School will comply with its reporting duties to the local authority in accordance with the England (Pupil Registration) (England) Regulations 2006 to assist in identifying children who are missing education and may be at risk of harm or abuse.
-For further details on when the School has a duty to report to the local authority and how we manage the monitoring and reporting process, please see the Child Missing Education Policy.
+Headington Rye Oxford has a designated Attendance Champion and follows the statutory guidance Working Together to Improve School Attendance (2024).
+A pupil who fails to attend school regularly or has been absent from school without the School's permission for a continuous period of 10 school days, or who are defined as being persistently or severely absent will be reported to the local authority.
+The School will comply with its reporting duties to the local authority in accordance with The School Attendance (Pupil Registration) (England) Regulations 2024 to assist in identifying children who are missing education and may be at risk of harm or abuse.
+For further details on when the School has a duty to report to the local authority and how we manage the monitoring and reporting process, please see the Attendance Policy.
 Where a child with a social worker is absent the DSL will contact the other professional to advise of the absence and minimise the safeguarding risk.